 We plant trees and stuff all the time.
 Mother Earth should be happy.
 Pass.

 Make a list of things that you have done during the old year, both good and the bad, and then burn it outside.

 Never even attempt this one.
 Maybe next year.

 Place a dollar bill under a new loaf of bread to insure that you have food all year long.

 Place a dollar bill under a New Year Calendar to insure that you will have money all year long.

 Still pretty easy.
-We took it a step further and put dollar bills under all of our new calendars (which we never hang until New Year’s Day) and I stuck one in my date book just to be safe.
+We take it a step further and put dollar bills under all of our new calendars (which we never hang until New Year’s Day) and I stick one in my date book just to be safe.
 Check.